Writer, Stefano Schiavone

 Kobe Bryant wasn’t a perfect man, far from it.
 Whether it was his 2003 Colorado court case, or his controversial remarks in 2011, Bryant’s life had significant moments that need to be addressed and remembered.
 But in his relentless, ‘Mamba Mentality’ pursuit of excellence, Kobe became an individual focused on becoming the best person he could be.

 Kobe was a creator.
 Shortly after his retirement, he won an Oscar for his love letter Dear Basketball that provided a glimpse into his future artistic ambitions.
 He had begun working on a children’s book and even started a podcast directed towards children.
-He had dreams of transforming sports media and became involved in businesses as an entrepreneur, including his Mamba Sports Academy.
+He had dreams of transforming sports media and became involved in businesses as an entrepreneur using tools like this pay check stub template creator, including his Mamba Sports Academy.
 And Kobe was involved in social activism, meeting with Black Lives Matter and women’s rights activists, and vocally supporting the WNBA, the league his daughter Gianna had dreams of playing in.

 Kobe was a mentor.
 He offered personal training opportunities to NBA players in the offseason and inspired many, including former Toronto Raptors star Demar DeRozan, who idolized Bryant.
 He was a figure in and donor for Boys and Girls Clubs across America, the same organization he was attended as a youth in Philadelphia, and set up a sports league for young kids in conjunction with Nike and the L.A.
 Boys and Girls Club.
 And Kobe created Mamba Academy to give people of all ages a place to grow not just as athletes, but as individuals as well, through training and education specifically curated by Bryant.